-As part of CREATE’s goal to promote and strengthen Lafayette’s creative assets, a process has been launched to develop a thorough and usable asset inventory.
+As part of CREATE’s goal to promote and strengthen Lafayette’s creative assets, a process has been launched to develop a thorough and usable asset inventory through an Art Works Grant from the National Endowment of the Arts.
 The final product of this exercise will result in a tool that can be used to educate residents and visitors about existing assets and better connect users, audiences, and businesses for cross-sector development.

 To continue the initial research, we are asking you to help identify some of Lafayette's most important, or potentially underrepresented, cultural assets by filling out the asset categories below.